-Although you might be able to find a Bank of America or Capital One business auto loan, the Wells Fargo equipment financing program is one of the best out there—offering options for trucks, semi-trailers, specialty vehicles, buses and motorcoaches, and more.
+Although you might be able to find a Bank of America or Capital One business auto loan, the Wells Fargo commercial equipment financing program is one of the best out there—offering options for trucks, semi-trailers, specialty vehicles, buses and motorcoaches, and more.

 Overall, the specifics for a Wells Fargo business auto loan will vary based on the individual program and your business’s qualifications, however, you’ll generally find that they can offer: